Last Modified: October 1, 2024

 • BBB A+ Rating Logo

-“It’s a grieving process,” Rojas told Drugwatch.
+“It’s a grieving process,” Rodriguez told Drugwatch.
 “I think people only apply it to when you lose somebody, but grief happens all the time when you’re alive.
 For me, it was losing my old self.”

 Multiple degenerative diseases such as rheumatoid arthritis, fibromyalgia, tendon ruptures and peripheral neuropathy have left him completely disabled and in a wheelchair.
 Thick braces cover his arms and legs.